Anjisnu-123/ML-Algo/Day 026/content.md

-[!Note]
+> [!IMPORTANT]
-model selection will be performed on training and val will be there as testing data,after model is selected then train+val combiningly will be trianing data and test will be test data
+> model selection will be performed on training and val will be there as testing data,after model is selected then train+val combiningly will be trianing data and test will be test data